Business Intelligence

 Integration with US Business Systems

-One of SPSS's strengths lies in its ability to integrate with various business systems.
+One of SPSS's strengths lies in its ability to integrate with modern business intelligence tools.
 For example, IBM SPSS Modeler can connect seamlessly with Microsoft Dynamics CRM using the CData ODBC Driver.
 This integration enables real-time access to critical CRM data, such as Leads, Contacts, Opportunities, and Accounts.
 To set this up, users simply configure a DSN (Data Source Name).
 Security is a priority, with options like Azure Active Directory or Azure Service Principal ensuring data protection.

 "Integrate Dynamics CRM data into IBM SPSS Modeler using the CData ODBC Driver for real-time insights and advanced data analysis." - CData Software [2]